The Difference Between a Bushcraft Knife and a Survival Knife

 A good bushcraft knife is essentially a whittling knife, so it must be nimble.
 It can’t be a tool of brute force, as the survival knife must on occasion.
 I think a 4-inch blade is about ideal for one, and you don’t want a lot of curve in the blade.
 A skinner it ain’t.
 Some of the better ones around are the Mora Bushcraft, the Mora Garberg, and the Mora Bushcraft Forest Knife.
 Mora also makes the Viking, which is a near-exact copy of what the Vikings used 1,000 years ago.
 It’s a limited production item, but if you can find one, get it.
 Or there is the Benchmade Bushcrafter, and the White River Ursus 45.
 These latter two are not budget-priced, but they’re worth it, and if you want something fancy, ask any custom knifemaker for a showy bushcraft knife and he’ll know exactly what you’re after.

-What You Want in a Survival Knife
+What is a Survival Knife?

 The Lile Model FB Utility Knife is based on the original knife made by Jimmy Lile for the movie First Blood.
 Lile Knives